Jetliner feud deepens as Boeing grabs key Airbus client

 PARIS/SINGAPORE Planemaker Airbus was reeling on Friday from the defection of a high-profile customer to Boeing, prompting European accusations of aggressive tactics amid renewed evidence of a jet price war.

-Silkair, the regional arm of Singapore Airlines (SIAL.SI), said it had placed the biggest order in its history with a tentative deal to buy over 50 Boeing 737 jets worth $5 billion.
+Silkair, the regional arm of Singapore Airlines, said it had placed the biggest order in its history with a tentative deal to buy over 50 Boeing 737 jets worth $5 billion.

 This came as figures showed Boeing outselling Airbus by more than two to one in the first seven months of the year, reversing a deficit seen last year when Airbus broke industry records with a fuel-saving version of its competing A320 jet.